lucasjellema/katacoda-scenarios/functions-on-oci/step5.md

 For details, check the documentation on [configuring functions](https://github.com/fnproject/docs/blob/master/fn/develop/configs.md).

-After you deploy your function, you can set function level configuration variables.
+After you deploy your function for the very first time, you can set function level configuration variables.
 The variables only apply to the specific function identified.
+Note that configuration values set for a function survive function redeployment.

 `fn config function <app-name> <fn-name> <key> <value>`.